jackalope-code/stream-overlay/README.md

 - Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
 This app is vulnerable to resources changing from the same URL.

 ## Remaining work
+1. Add property update form integration w/ state
-- IMPORTANT add a delete component endpoint
+2. IMPORTANT add a delete component endpoint and handling
-- Add property update form integration
-- Add simple password protection
+3. Add and integrate simple password protection
-- Remove log statements
+4. Find a good approach for always on deployment
+5. Various fixes
   - Add confirm dialogue for overlay resize
   - Truncate numbers on the server side
+  - Set up env vars that work for now for build/dev and revisit later
+  - Remove log statements
+- CHECKPOINT: Publish and branch
+- Revisit build process
+  - Build and serve site with VPS NGINX on a Droplet, GitHub Pages, Gatsby, Netlify, etc. Pick one for now.
   - Fix docker environment variables
-- Build and serve site with NGINX, GitHub Pages, Gatsby, Netlify, etc. Pick one.
-- CHECKPOINT: Publish and branch
+  - Have better flags for automatic builds
+  - Add deployment instructions to README
 - Work on testing, security and stability
   - UI and server side validators, secure typing
     - Forms